WIPocket/FactorioFotograf/docs/guide.md

 - Open the game
 - Make sure that all mods are disables
 - Close the game
-- Get the source
+- Run the `run.sh` script like this: `./run.sh save-name-that-you-want-a-map-for`
-- Run the `run.sh` script.
-As argument, use the save name you want to create a map of
   - Note: This argument is also used as a folder name for the web that is going to be generated
   - If this folder already exists, it's going to be deleted
   - If Factorio doesn't find the save, you can load any save manually
 - Factorio will open and load the save
-- As soon as the save loads, FactorioFotograf mod will trigger, freeze the game and start capturing the map
+- As soon as the save loads, FactorioFotograf mod will freeze the game and start capturing the map
-- You can see a progress bar in in the `run.sh` script output
+- You can see the progress in in the `run.sh` script output
-- When the capturing finishes, Factorio will be killed.
+- When the capturing finishes, Factorio will close
   - Note: Game is **not** saved.
-- After capturing, FactorioFotograf will compile the custom image processing tool and use it to generate zoom levels for your map
+- After capturing, FactorioFotograf will start generating lower zoom levels
   - Note: You can track the progress by the number in the `run.sh` script's output `.../image/0/X...`
-  - Number go from 8 to 1 and every number is ~4x faster than the previous one
+  - X goes from 8 to 1 and every number is ~4x faster than the previous one
-- After the zoom levels generations, the map is done
-- Output directory location is written by the `run.sh` script
+- The final web is in your current directory (It's called the same as the save name)

 # Converting from PNG to JPEG